Treatment Referral Resources

 Our admissions process is designed with referring professionals in mind, and involves thorough assessment and information-sharing to ensure a holistic picture of the patient’s medical, psychological and social status.
 Our team involves you throughout the treatment process so you become educated, focused and knowledgeable about how to treat this illness and support the recovery of patients and families struggling with an eating disorder.

-You have three ways to make a referral
+You have four ways to make a referral

 - Email us at AdmissionsResponseTeam@ERCPathlight.com

-- Or, if you are a MyERC member, click here to access the Quick Admit form.
+- Or click here to access the Quick Admit form.

 Our is Clinical Assessment Team is available to answer any of your questions about the referral process, treatment programs and aftercare planning.
-Additionally, we invite you to click here to review Frequently Asked Questions regarding Eating Recovery Center’s admissions process, insurance contracts and our commitment to engaging referring professionals in the treatment of their patients
+Additionally, we invite you to see the FAQ section below for more information about our admissions process, insurance contracts and our commitment to engaging referring professionals in the treatment of their patients.

 When to refer a patient